 States’ Role in Healthcare

 Each state determines how Medicaid is distributed to individuals.
 States also set up screening and surveillance programs for certain diseases and provide licensing for healthcare professionals.
-Lastly, states are responsible for setting guidelines around insurance coverage.
+Lastly, states are responsible for setting guidelines around insurance coverage for companies that operate in that state (but not across state lines).
 This means that state governments collect issues or complaints from patients about any issues that may occur.